 The Podbike velomobile is a new electric assisted velomobile constructed within a sustainable envelope with the following qualities:

-The sales price will be updated closer to launch, and will depend on chosen additional equipment (optionals) when doing the final order.
+The sales price will be updated closer to launch, and will depend on chosen equipment packages / additional (optionals) when doing the final order.

 The standard model of Podbike velomobile includes a 400Wh battery with an estimated range of 80km (battery combined with pedal power), left side mirror, summer tires, cup- and cellphone/ tablet holder inside, USB charger, front lights, back lights and indicator lights.

 We are still working on the list of optional equipment.
 This list will be rather extensive as we try to cover many of the needs of customers all over the world.
 Factors such as climate, terrain, age, family situation, usability etc. necessitates a wide range of options.

 Window wiper (manual), window washer, various canopy coatings, different colours and decoration, winter tires (studded and studless) , different ventilation systems, extra battery capacity, spare batteries, trailer hitch/ towbar for bike trailer, extra lights, child seat, vehicle elevator (for easy access and vertical parking), extra theft protection, fabric covers, sound system, BT handsfree, and more to come.

 We hope and plan for having the first batch of Podbike velomobiles produced in 2019 so we can start the delivery to our patient and enthusiastic pre-order customers, first in Norway and then rest of Europe (2020).

 Availability outside Europe will depend on the demand and country regulations.

 We do hope so, but US legislation for electrically assisted human powered vehicles are quite clear that only bikes with two or three wheels can be classified as ebikes, see “Public Law 109-319” here: https://www.gpo.gov/fdsys/pkg/PLAW-107publ319/pdf/PLAW-107publ319.pdf